sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 CMD ["--date", "20220226"]
 ```

 **Exercise**: build the image, and start the container interactively.
 Has the default directory changed?
+After that, push the image to dockerhub, so we can use it later with the singularity exercises.

 !!! note
     You can overwrite `ENTRYPOINT` with `--entrypoint` as an argument to `docker run`.